TheFrankman/location-map/README.md

 This is an application created using the Zend Framework MVC layer and module systems.
 It allows you to add a list of locations you have lived, visited and want to visit to a google map.

-A demo is available at locations.frankclark.xyz
+A demo is available at locations.frankclark.xyz as setting this up will likely be time consuming.

 ## Local Setup
 I created this project using MAMP with apache but you either of the below configurations should work for you.